UNEXPECTED AND LIFE-CHANGING BENEFITS OF MINIMALISM

 Maybe you feel tied to your home, your responsibilities, worries, debt and more?
 Life certainly comes with its fair share of worries, but it comes with joy and happiness too.
 Freedom helps you find and make the most of these.

-When you’re thinking of what adds value to your life and therefore what clutters it, you’re instinctively also thinking about your priorities.
+When you’re reflecting on what adds value to your life and, conversely, what clutters it, you’re instinctively also thinking about your priorities.
 Otherwise, how do you know what to keep and what to get rid of?
-Whether that’s a photo frame on your shelf or long-held desires to travel the world, questioning your priorities (and checking they’re still relevant) is a wonderful side-effect of the minimalist lifestyle.
+Whether that’s a photo frame on your shelf or long-held desires to travel the world, questioning your priorities (and checking they’re still relevant) is a wonderful benefit of the minimalist lifestyle.

-What starts out with decluttering your stuff, ends up with you listening to your heart – what lifts you up, what makes your heart sing, what do you want more of in life, what do you want OUT of life – and ultimately, how are you going to get that?
+What starts out with decluttering your stuff, unexpectedly ends up with you listening to the inner you – what lifts you up, what makes your heart sing, what do you want more of in life, what do you want OUT of life – and ultimately, how are you going to get that?

-6. Easier meal planning, cooking and healthy eating
+6. Minimalism makes meal-planning and healthy eating easier

 I can quickly and easily put ingredients together to cook healthy meals and snacks and know exactly what I’m running low on when I’m planning my next weekly shop.
 Minimalism has helped put the joy and fun back into my cooking and we eat more healthily too.